GIfatahTH/states_rebuilder/README.md

   onRebuildState: (BuildContext context) {
     //The same as in onSetState but called after the end rebuild process.
   },
+  onError: (BuildContext context, dynamic error){
+    //Callback to be execute if the reactive model throws an error.
+  }
   //When a notification is issued, whether to notify all reactive instances of the model
   notifyAllReactiveInstances: true,
   /*